San Diego Shoplifting Attorney

 - 3 years of probation

 In cases that involve a large amount of shoplifted property, the defendant may face between one and three years behind bars.
 Further, you could be required to pay back the value of the property in excess to the property owner.
 Don't let your record be ruined over a shoplifting incident!
-Instead, come to JD Law for qualified counsel and representation.
+Instead, come to jD LAW, P.C. for qualified counsel and representation.